 But what we can see visually from someone’s body doesn’t inform us about anything having to do with someone’s health status, and doesn’t tell us whether or not they’re providing their bodies with proper nutrition.

 It also doesn’t tell us whether or not they’re deriving pleasure from their food, or whether or not they are struggling with body image concerns.

 Body size tells us NOTHING, and it’s time to really talk about why the diagnostic criteria and the popular media keep pushing this sizeist agenda!

 Written by Ashley Seruya, B.A.

-If you want to explore more on gentle nutrition and intuitive eating, the best way is to join Erica’s free online course, “Dip your Toes into Intuitive Eating.”
+If you want to explore more on gentle nutrition and intuitive eating, the best way is to join Erica’s online course and learn to become an Intuitive Eater!